Skip to main content

 Prevention Tips

-• Playback maintenance: Clean the video heads every 20–30 hours with a head-cleaning cassette or isopropyl alcohol on a swab.
+• Playback maintenance: Clean the VCR’s video heads every 20–30 hours of use.
+Use a dedicated head-cleaning cassette or isopropyl alcohol with a lint-free swab to remove oxide buildup and keep playback crystal clear.

 Milestone Year Key Detail